 Not at all.
 The ALC serves students who are credit deficient and need a way to earn their credits to graduate.
 The goal of Endeavor is to develop a learning plan that fits each student and maximizes their engagement and opportunity to learn.
 Endeavor is not “an easy way out” or a “last resort”.
 It is an amazing opportunity to help students to realize their potential and take responsibility for their own future.

 Endeavor uses the same school day schedule as Watertown High School (7:45-3:15 daily).
 This allows students the opportunity to take up to four courses in the high school.

 Endeavor classrooms are located inside of Watertown High School.
 We are just inside the academic wing straight past the gym.

-The successful EHS will be a student who is passionate about learning.
+The successful Endeavor student is a person who is passionate about learning.
 Students should be excited to not only be motivated and independent, but also see the importance of working as a team.
 Students will need to be committed to taking the personal responsibility to help design and pursue an educational plan that will prepare one for life after high school.
 Excellent candidates will also recognize the importance of creativity and thinking outside of the box.
 They are independent learners with passions that they are willing to actively pursue with the help of a qualified learning team.

 Does Endeavor High School charge tuition?